CheeAnt/Custormer-Segmentation/README.md

 ## Recall - When the TP Class is Super Important

 Looking at the recall of the **TP**, it's only 0.37.
-This means that out of 1000 customers who actually sign up, our model mistakenly labels 630 of them as not interested! 😱
+This means that out of 1000 customers who sign up, our model mistakenly labels 630 of them as not interested! 😱

 Suddenly, this model doesn't seem so great for our campaign.